phdru/m_librarian/docs/command_line.rst

 archive name, file name, extension and size, and flag if the book is marked to be deleted.

-Option `-p` provides the path to the directory with the library archives.
+Option `-P` provides the path to the directory with the library archives.
 By default the path is extracted from `m_librarian.conf`, section `[library]`, key `path`::

     [library]
     path = /var/lib/archives

-The option is useful for multiple databases (global option `-d`).
+The option is useful for multiple databases (global option `-D`).

 Option `--get` allows to download a book from the library to a local file.
 The option allows to download exactly one book.
 The simplest way